osama127001/Multinode-Ambari-Cluster/README.md

               yum install ambari-agent

-* use the following commands to setup JDBC driver: **(if there is any error, check the path from `which java` and change the command:)**

-              ambari-server setup --jdbc-db=mysql --jdbc-driver=/usr/share/java/mysql-connector-java.jar

 * Now login into MySQL using the `ambari` user and the password set for that:

               mysql -u ambari -p